-For reference, both the Interim Rule (effective June 25, 2024) and the Interim Rule (February 8, 2016) define Direct Administrative Expenses as direct costs incurred by the Recipient, related to the financing of the Project as described in 2 C.F.R. § 200.413 of the Uniform Administrative Requirements.
-Feasibility Determination Expenses are new and defined in the Interim Rule (effective June 25, 2024) as "direct costs, as defined by the Uniform Administrative Requirements, and incurred by the Recipient to determine the feasibility of activities to implement the CMF Award.
+For reference, both the Interim Rule (effective June 25, 2024) and the former Interim Rule (February 8, 2016) define Direct Administrative Expenses as direct costs incurred by the Recipient, related to the financing of the Project as described in 2 CFR § 200.413 of the Uniform Administrative Requirements.
+Feasibility Determination Expenses is a new direct cost category created and defined in § 1807.104 in the Interim Rule (effective June 25, 2024) as "direct costs, as defined by the Uniform Administrative Requirements, and incurred by the Recipient to determine the feasibility of activities to implement the CMF Award."
 These costs must be incurred before Project Commitment and cannot be deemed as Eligible Project Costs.
 Such expenses may include, but are not limited to, preliminary market studies, engineering, architectural analyses, and financial feasibility analyses and other expenses approved by the CDFI Fund."

-3.12 Can the value of donations and in-kind assets held for a Project be treated as Eligible Project Costs and therefore be included as leveraged sources of capital?
+3.12 Updated Can the value of donations and in-kind assets held for a Project be treated as Eligible Project Costs and therefore be included as leveraged sources of capital?